mmalkindi/os232/links.md

 1. [Difference between PGP and GPG](https://www.tutorialspoint.com/difference-between-pgp-and-gpg) --- Showing the difference between PGP (Pretty Good Privacy) and GPG (GNU Privacy Guard).
 They have a similar sounding name, and I was wondering what are the differences between the two.
 2. [SHA 256 Algorithm Explained by a Cyber Security Consultant](https://sectigostore.com/blog/sha-256-algorithm-explained-by-a-cyber-security-consultant/) --- A blog post written by a cyber security consultant explaining SHA256 (Secure Hash Algorithm 256).
 This article helped me better understand what the algorithm is and what it can be used for.

+## Week 03
+1. [Programming in the C language - [#3] Makefiles and Compiling](https://www.youtube.com/watch?v=zfuOcvYrhOs) --- An introduction to Makefiles, a file that defines set of tasks to be executed for the `make` command.
+This video helped me create a `Makefile` to compile my C program.